google/skicka/README.md

 file's contents aren't modified, skicka won't unnecessarily re-upload the file.)

 Note that skicka trusts that file modification times are meaningful: if a file's contents are modified leaving the file size is unchanged and if the modification time is set to be in the past, then skicka won't compute an MD5 checksum and won't know that the file should be uploaded.
-To override this behavior, run `skicka upload` with the `-ignore-times` flag; if this flag is provided, then the MD5 checksum check will be applied regardless of the file modification time.
+To override this behavior, run `skicka upload` with the `-ignore-times` flag; if this flag is provided, then the MD5 checksum check in the third step will be applied regardless of the file modification time.

 Note also that this algorithm is an algorithm to efficiently mirror the contents of a set of local files on Google Drive; it's not a general bidirectional synchronization algorithm.
-For example, if a file is modified on Drive and on the local filesystem, a `skicka upload` run will clobber the file contents on Drive.
+For example, if a file is modified both on Drive and on the local filesystem, a `skicka upload` run will clobber the file contents on Drive.
+In other words, the assumption is that the source directory hierarchy is by definition the canonical one and the destination directory's role is to perfectly reflect the source.

-When downloading directory hierarchies from Google Drive, skicka follows the same general approach: only files that have different sizes or different MD5 checksums from the corresponding local file will be downloaded.
-The `-ignore-times` option can also be used to bypass the file modification time checks and to force a comparison of file contents for downloads.
+When downloading from Google Drive, skicka follows the same general
+approach: only files that don't yet exist, have different sizes, or different MD5 checksums from the corresponding local file will be downloaded.
+The `-ignore-times` option can also be used to bypass the file modification time check and to force a comparison of file contents to decide whether to download.

 ###Encryption